-List of GCC countries
+List of GCC countries and nations

 - Bahrain - or Kingdom of Bahrain

 - Saudi Arabia - or Kingdom of Saudi Arabia (KSA)